In this section, the color scheme shown in the screenshots may differ from the actual appearance of the Control Centre.

 You can use the filters at the top of the page to get the relevant information.

-The first pre-defined widget in this section is the bar chart of rejected/broken fraudulent call attempts and suspicious call attempts (suspicious call attempts refer to fraudulent call attempts that were neither rejected nor broken).
+The first pre-defined widget in this group is the bar chart of rejected/broken fraudulent call attempts and suspicious call attempts (suspicious call attempts refer to fraudulent call attempts that were neither rejected nor broken).

 When you hover over a bar (for a specific time period), the following data is shown: